merlynjocol/Data_Analysis_Vizualization_Peer_Learning/README.md

-# Online Peer Learning by students and researchers at the Center for Research and Interdisciplinarity during the transition to e-learning as a strategy to face the Covid-19.
+# Online Peer Learning by students and researchers at the Center for Research and Interdisciplinarity as a strategy to face the Covid-19.

 **Data Analysis Team:** Merlyn Johanna Hurtado, Paul Montecot Grall @paulmontecot